Atulkumar Patel, MD

 Dr. Patel has been published twice: “Transient cerebral dysfunction following intravenous high dose methotrexate” appeared in the American Association of Clinical Research in 1987 and “Primary lymphoma of the urinary bladder: A case report and review of literature” appeared in the American Society of Clinical Oncology in 1992.

 Dr. Patel is a member of the American College of Clinical Oncology, American Association of Physicians from India, Medical Association of Georgia and Whitfield-Murray County Medical Society in Georgia.
 He was president of the medical society in 2002.

 In addition to his clinical experience, Dr. Patel has served on various hospital committees as chairman and he was the director of two hospice centers.
 He also has served as a chief of medicine.

 When he’s not practicing medicine, Dr. Patel reads medical journals while exercising on the treadmill, plays golf, tennis and table tennis, and sings karaoke with family and friends.
-Dr. Patel and his wife, also a doctor, like to travel internationally.
-The couple has a son who’s a doctor and a daughter who’s a teacher.
+Dr. Patel and his wife, who is a psychiatrist, like to travel internationally.
+The couple has a daughter who is a psychologist, a son who’s a gastroenterologist and his wife is also working to become a gastroenterologist.